As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Baked Acorn Squash

 The best acorn squashes are slightly crisp.
 They should have more of a potato wedge consistency than mashed potatoes.
-This point of doneness will give us the ability to incorporate the squash into both wet and dry dishes without it breaking apart.
+This point of doneness will give me the ability to incorporate the squash into both wet and dry dishes without it breaking apart.

 The Challenge with Acorn Squash